Tiana Metuarau: Central Pulse

-Ahead of the 2017 ANZ Premiership season season, Metuarau was included in the Central Pulse squad as a replacement for the pregnant Ameliaranne Ekenasio.
+Ahead of the 2017 ANZ Premiership season, Metuarau was included in the Central Pulse squad as a replacement for the pregnant Ameliaranne Ekenasio.
 Between 2017 and 2020 she was a prominent member of the Central Pulse team that won the 2018 Super Club title and the 2019 and 2020 ANZ Premiership titles.
 During this time, Metuarau played in four ANZ Premiership grand finals for Pulse.
 On 5 July 2020, during a 2020 Round 4 51–30 win over Waikato Bay of Plenty Magic, Metuarau, aged 19, made her 50th ANZ Premiership appearance for Pulse.